-In addition, in 2017, NBR passed a discriminatory special order fixing BDT 27 for local brands and BDT 35 for foreign brand cigarettes.
-After NBR passed the special order, it was highlighted to the Government that it was against the principles of foreign direct investment and against World Trade Organization practice.
+In 2017, the National Board of Revenue ("NBR") passed a discriminatory special order fixing BDT 27 for local brands and BDT 35 for foreign brand cigarettes.
+After NBR passed the special order, it was highlighted to the Government that it was against the principles of foreign direct investment and against WTO practice.
 Subsequently, the Finance Minister directed that no action should be taken in this regard until the different issues raised were finalised.
 Later in 2018, the special order itself was repealed.
 AKTC (a local Bangladeshi tobacco manufacturer) filed a case against NBR to get a direction from the Court to implement the special order and reserve low segment for local industries.
 The judgment in the AKTC case was passed by the High Court Division verbally on 21 September 2020.
 The judgment revived the discriminatory regime of VAT and Supplementary Duty ("SD") between local and international/imported brands for the fiscal year 2017 - 2018.
-In light of the judgment, the Large Taxpayers' Unit ("LTU") of National Board of Revenue by a notice asked BATB to show cause as to why BATB believed it should not be liable to pay £210 million as unpaid VAT and SD.
-Challenging the judgment, BATB filed and moved an appeal (known as the Civil Miscellaneous Petition for Leave to Appeal) before the Appellate Division of the Supreme Court of Bangladesh.
-On a preliminary hearing on 4 October 2020, the Appellate Division Judge in Chamber stayed operation of the judgment for eight weeks as an interim measure.
+In light of the judgment, the Large Taxpayers' Unit (LTU) of National Board of Revenue by a notice asked BATB to show cause as to why BATB believed it should not be liable to pay £210 million as unpaid VAT and SD.
+Challenging the judgment, BATB filed and moved an appeal (known as the Civil Miscellaneous Petition for Leave to Appeal) before the Appellate Division of the Supreme Court of Bangladesh and the judgment was subsequently stayed.